shwetagupta9411/Intercom_party_invitation/README.md

 ## Run
 **Command to Run the script :**
 * `python3 customer_party_list.py`

 It will print the list of customers within the 100km of given Intercom office coordinates.
 It will also generate the output.txt file with the filtered customers.

 ## Test
 **Command to Test the script :**
 * `python3 -m pytest tests/test_customer_party_list.py`

+Test cases are located inside the tests/test_customer_party_list.py.
 There are 8 testcases which tests the functionaly of the entire script.
 The folder test_data has the files which are used in the testcases.

+The Answer to the `Proudest Achievement` is inside the file `proudest_achievement.txt`.